 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.

 * Revision history:

-When I initially released this document, I ended up being cramped for time and the writeup turned out to be more complicated than I thought.
+When I initially released this document, I ended up being pressed for time and the writeup turned out to be more complicated than I anticipated.
 When the end of the month crept up on me, I released what I had as v1.0.0, and then promptly overhauled it as the v1.0.1 release.BACK_TO_TOP